 1. Analytical Equipment replacement at the Henry Clay Laboratory.
 This scope will include flow meters, oil and grease analyzer, distillation equipment, sample storage cooler and incubator, maintenance testing equipment and other equipment (\$171,000 in cash for construction).
+These funds are almost entirely spent for the intended purpose.

-- 2. CBS and PBS systems replacements at Baldwinsville and Brewerton WWTP's (\$400,000 in debt for construction). - 3.
+- 2. CBS and PBS systems replacements at Baldwinsville and Brewerton WWTP's (\$400,000 in debt for construction).
+These funds were used to pay for Ley Creek Fuel System replacement.
+The funds for Baldwinsville and Brewerton CBS replacement came out of a previously established and funded project. - 3.
 Electrical Equipment repairs and replacements in various locations at Metro, Baldwinsville and Meadowbrook Limestone (MBLS) WWTP's and at Lakeside PS.
-In addition, under this category we will finance the energy monitoring program for which we will need some funds for engineering (\$142,500 in debt and \$1,380,000 in cash). - 4.
-SCADA System improvements at Metro, Baldwinsville and Oak Orchard WWTP's (\$890,000 in cash for engineering and construction). - 5.
+In addition, under this category we will finance the energy monitoring program for which we will need some funds for engineering (\$142,500 in debt and \$1,380,000 in cash).
+As of Summer 2023 we have completed the replacement of 2 VFD drives at low lift pump stations and we plan completing the other 3 by Fall 2023. - 4.
+SCADA System improvements at Metro, Baldwinsville and Oak Orchard WWTP's (\$890,000 in cash for engineering and construction).
+As of Summer, 2023 we have completed the site survey and engineering recommendations for the E2000 data center replacement.
+The bid for this project will be awarded by the end of Summer 2023. - 5.
 Mechanical Equipment maintenance and replacements in various buildings at Baldwinsville, Metro, Wetzel and MBLS WWTP's and in Camillus and Hillcrest PS's, as well as other miscellaneous replacements, maintenance and repairs in other WWTP's.
-Such equipment will include valves, pumps, centrifuges, piping, tank cleanings, clarifiers and odor control systems, etc. (\$1,583,500 in debt for construction). - 6.
-Miscellaneous Engineering activities in various facilities will include improvements to the Biogas Boiler and Secondary Flow house at Wetzel Road, Inspection of the existing thickener tanks at Oak Orchard, as well as review and design of standard Offloading Stations to be constructed at Brewerton, MBLS, Wetzel (\$300,000 in cash for engineering). - 7.
+Such equipment will include valves, pumps, centrifuges, piping, tank cleanings, clarifiers and odor control systems, etc. (\$1,583,500 in debt for construction).
+As of Summer, 2023 we have started procuring material for odor control replacements at Wetzel and Sawmill PS, and are in the process of purchasing new pumps for Camillus PS and Hillcrest PS.
+Several other projects are in development. - 6.
+Miscellaneous Engineering activities in various facilities will include improvements to the Biogas Boiler and Secondary Flow house at Wetzel Road, Inspection of the existing thickener tanks at Oak Orchard, as well as review and design of standard Offloading Stations to be constructed at Brewerton, MBLS, Wetzel (\$300,000 in cash for engineering).
+As of summer 2023 we have started using some of these funds to perform a technical and financial feasibility analysis for the installation, commissioning, and operation of a secondary power system to provide backup power and resiliency at Ley Creek Pump Station. - 7.
 Asset Management activities that will be funded this year include the cost of Procore Construction Management software, implementation of Mobile Solution for Maximo and expand technology application & integration of SCADA devices with Maximo Phase 2 (\$184,405 in cash for Implementation).
+As of summer of 2023, funding from this project was used for a photometric 3-D model pilot project at two facilities.
+Also completed in 2022 was the phase 1 of the automation assessment at the Wetzel Road WWTP.

-In 2023 we plan to spend \$8,646,000 (in debt) on the following scope:
+On February 7, 2023 the County Legislature authorized \$8,646,000 (in debt) for the following scope: